 - Good Build Quality – Robust and solid components throughout, including an Aramid fiber cone.

 - Rear Bass Port – This monitor is aimed at DJs who often will have these against a wall.
 The rear-facing port can lead to bass build-up.
 I would have preferred a forward-facing port.

 The VM series from Pioneer DJ offers a sleek and attractive option for both DJs and producers.
 Capable sound quality with a crisp and tight response.
 At 107dB Max SPL, it also packs a good punch.
 A good option for the hybrid DJ/Producer that wants their monitors to pull double duty.

 M-Audio BX5 D3 Review

-- Good Build Quality – The mid-tier price reflects in the build quality.
-Good components including Kevlar woofer.
-They can run a little hot but nothing that made me concerned about longevity.
+- Good Build Quality – The mid-tier price reflects the build quality.
+Good components, including a Kevlar woofer.
+They can run a little hot, but nothing that made me concerned about longevity.

 M-Audio BX5 D3

 - Loud Monitors – For a 5-Inch monitor, these get quite loud.
 Distortion is also minimal at higher volumes.
 Excellent for a home DJ studio that requires a louder volume level.

 - Cheap Set Of Speakers – A budget alternative to more professional speakers.
 It lacks some premium features like tuning options, but these are still excellent value for money.